toddmoy/node-based-zap-examples/README.md

 },
 ```

+**Questions:**

+* Is this information stored outside of ZDL?
+(I think I recall we decided that UI state00which _is_opened_ seems to be--shouldn't be.)

 ## `triple_stores`

-I'm not sure what this is used for.
-It doesn't seem to be sample data and I don't think it's modifiable in the UI.
 It contains content like:

 ```
 "triple_stores": {